jhur91/react-movies/README.md

 ## Next Steps:
-Moving forward, I plan on adding these features or updates at a later time to both optimize our app and user experience.
+Moving forward, I plan on adding these features and improvements to both optimize the app and user experience.
 - Create a profile page that shows favorite movies and past comments.
 - Allow users to sort/filter movies in particular orders.
 - Create a likes/dislikes button feature.